 Robert Osmetti BE (Civ), MIEAust, CPEng.
 Executive Director.
 Age 54.

-Mr Osmetti has approximately 30 years experience in the project management and construction of minerals, oil refining and manufacturing projects.
-Mr Osmetti is a non-executive director of Lycopodium Minerals QLD Pty Ltd.
+Experience and expertise Mr Osmetti has approximately 30 years experience in the project management and construction of minerals, oil refining and manufacturing projects.
+Mr Osmetti is a non executive director of Lycopodium Minerals QLD Pty Ltd.